-Nearly 1.5 million people live with this condition.
-Women are three times more likely to have RA than men, and the average diagnosis comes between ages 30 and 60.
+Nearly 1.5 million people in the United States live with RA.
+According to the Arthritis Foundation, women are three times more likely to have RA than men, and the average diagnosis comes between the ages of 30 and 60.

-These seven celebrities and famous faces have all spoken publicly about how they cope and live with day-to-day RA realities.
+These nine celebrities and famous faces have all spoken publicly about how their health journeys with RA.

-“It is important to me that people know they have options so they can get some relief from this debilitating disease,” said Kathleen Turner, a two-time Golden Globe winner for Best Actress and star of such hits as “Body Heat” and “Crimes of Passion,” to USA Today.
+“It is important to me that people know they have options so they can get some relief from this debilitating disease,” Kathleen Turner, a two-time Golden Globe winner for Best Actress and the star of such hits as “Body Heat” and “Crimes of Passion,” told USA Today.

-Her own road to an RA diagnosis has made the actress passionate about helping others understand what they may experience.
-Despite being young and in good shape, her body was failing her just a few years shy of her 40th birthday.
-For someone at their prime, it can be a challenging experience.
+Her road to an RA diagnosis has made the actor passionate about helping others understand what they may experience.
+Despite being younger and in good shape, Kathleen Turner’s life was impacted by RA just a few years shy of her 40th birthday.

 She was diagnosed in 1992 and underwent 12 surgeries in 12 years.
-Her doctors told her she’d eventually succumb to the disease and be in a wheelchair, but the actress, whose on-screen and onstage characters are often just as determined as Turner herself is in real life, wasn’t going to take this diagnosis sitting down.
+Her doctors told her that she’d eventually be in a wheelchair.

-She found a solution that keeps her active and moving: “Pilates, baby!
+She found something that helped keep her active and moving: “Pilates, baby!
 Twice a week.
-Pilates saved my life,” the actress told The Times.
+Pilates saved my life,” the actor told The Times.

 A golfer’s swing is a work of pure art.
-Every joint, ligament, and bone in the body is working to support the rise and fall of the golf club.
+Every joint, ligament, and bone in the body works to support the rise and fall of the golf club.
 If even one thing goes wrong, the swing could be a miss.

-Perhaps that’s what makes Kristy McPherson’s story so inspiring.
-The South Carolina native LPGA golfer was diagnosed with RA at age in 11, when she was in the sixth grade.
+Perhaps that’s what sets Kristy McPherson’s story apart.
+The South Carolina native LPGA golfer was diagnosed with RA at age 11, when she was in the sixth grade.

 “It seemed like the end of the world,” she told Golf Digest.
 “I spent months in bed, unable to walk, with a rash and a swelling in my throat that made it difficult to breathe.”